7131HDMC/quant_finance/README.md

-# Repository with research about quantitative finance and Mmachine learning for trading
+# Quantitative Finance and Machine Learning for Trading